nruhm/diarscription/docs/reference/audio/sample-a/gold-reference.md

 24
 00:01:27,439 --> 00:01:31,227
 [SPEAKER_00]: I was sitting there like...
 I was like...

 25
 00:01:31,493 --> 00:01:34,013
-[SPEAKER_00]: Where are all those people walking outside for?
+[SPEAKER_00]: What are all those people walking outside for?

 26
 00:01:34,053 --> 00:01:36,492